hermontes/NOAA-Website-Projects/README.md

 This site is a database of Shipwrecks from Civil War through World War II.
 I was responsible for creating a responsive site that included all the shipwrecks and links to each individual shipwreck page.
 https://monitor.noaa.gov/shipwrecks/

-Every year there's a Marine Art Contest.
-For 2019, I created a site that announced the winners along with their art from all the differenct categories. https://stellwagen.noaa.gov/pgallery/2019-marine-art-contest.html
+Every year there's a Marine Art Contest and for 2019, I created a site that announced the winners along with their art from all the differenct categories. https://stellwagen.noaa.gov/pgallery/2019-marine-art-contest.html